-To one side of the new house is a mother-of-pearl polishing factory, where the ordeal of the burnt odour produced by the polishing process is doubled by the deafening sounds that bombard the house: 'une vibration profonde, un bruit de tonnerre [...] le travail produit des sons stridents qui transpercent les tympans' (Teissier-Landgraf 2004: 48).
-In addition, the workers begin their day with 'un spectacle sonore tout aussi éprouvant' (Teissier-Landgraf 2004: 48), as they clear their nostrils and throats of the pollution from the factory, noisily sending gobs of mucus flying great distances and adding an element of would-be disgust to the battery of sounds.
+Along with smell, the sense of hearing is often viewed as invasive: the body, unprotected, can easily be assailed by loud and unpleasant noises.
+The description of the Pape'ete neighborhood where the Rigolet family comes to live reveals an onslaught of smells and sounds, from a panoply of cultural sources.
+The vocabulary emphasizes the violent and invasive nature of the sounds and smells, while also drawing attention to their contrasts and variety.
+To one side of the new house is a mother-of-pearl polishing factory, where a burning odor produced by the polishing process is doubled by the deafening sounds that bombard the house: 'une vibration profonde, un bruit de tonnerre [...] le travail produit des sons stridents qui transpercent les tympans' (48).
+In addition, the mostly lower-class Chinese workers begin their day with 'un spectacle sonore tout aussi éprouvant' (48), as they clear their nostrils and throats of the pollution from the factory, noisily sending gobs of mucus flying great distances and adding an element of would-be disgust to the battery of sounds.
 On the other side of the Rigolet's house lives a Tahitian family, whose matriarch spends the afternoons listening to the same four Luis Mariano songs from a record given to her by a former Popa'a (white European) lover.
-From the house of another, more refined Chinese family across the street Sophie hears the 'cliquètement des heurts de jetons accompagnés de vives exclamations' and 'une voix nasillarde féminine chant[ant] en chinois sur des mélopées étranges [...] en compétition avec celle de Luis Mariano' (Teissier-Landgraf 2004: 49-50).
-The bar down the street assails the house with noises 'de bouteilles et de verres entrechoqués, des notes de guitare, des chansons, puis des invectives de bagarre' (Teissier-Landgraf 2004: 50), in addition to the drunks who cross the street to urinate on the edge of their property.
+From the house of another, more refined Chinese family across the street Sophie hears the 'cliquètement des heurts de jetons accompagnés de vives exclamations' and 'une voix nasillarde féminine chant[ant] en chinois sur des mélopées étranges [...] en compétition avec celle de Luis Mariano' (49-50).
+The bar down the street assails the house with noises 'de bouteilles et de verres entrechoqués, des notes de guitare, des chansons, puis des invectives de bagarre' (50), in addition to the drunks who cross the street to urinate on the edge of their property.
 Finally, the family's sleep is troubled by the movie theatre behind the house:

 [...] la maison baigne phonétiquement dans l'action des films.
-Les westerns avec attaques armées sont les pires: pas une minute de répit.
+Les westerns avec attaques armées sont les pires : pas une minute de répit.
 Au cours des semaines, elle apprend à somnoler durant les passages tristes ou romantiques bercés de musique douce.
 Puis elle ne se réveille plus qu'aux cris des acteurs qu'on égorge et qu'aux sifflements de trains.
+(50)

-Remarkably, Sophie's reaction to this battery of sensations is again pure wonder, as she exclaims: 'Quel quartier!
-Et les surprises se poursuivent' and 'en effet, la découverte du quartier est passionnante' (Teissier-Landgraf 2004: 50).
+Remarkably, Sophie's reaction to this battery of multi-cultrual sensations is again pure wonder, as she exclaims: 'Quel quartier!
+Et les surprises se poursuivent' and 'en effet, la découverte du quartier est passionnante' (50).
 The pattern of this passage, in which Sophie responds to a diversity of smells and sounds, as well as sights, with the same eager curiosity and amazement, is repeated throughout the novel.